Polish cuisine: Alcohol

 Some sources suggest that the first production of vodka took place in Poland as early as the 8th century, becoming more widespread in the 11th century.
 The world's first written mention of the drink and of the word "vodka" was in 1405 from Akta Grodzkie recorder of deeds, the court documents from the Palatinate of Sandomierz in Poland.

 Vodka production on a much larger scale began in Poland at the end of the 16th century.
-By the 17th and 18th centuries, Polish vodka was known in the Netherlands, Denmark, England, Russia, Germany, Austria, Hungary, Romania, Ukraine, Bulgaria, and the Black Sea basin.
 Vodka was the most popular alcoholic drink in Poland until 1998, when it was surpassed by beer.

 Beside clear vodkas, flavoured vodka (known as nalewka) and liqueurs are also popular.
 The most important are Żubrówka (vodka with bison grass from Podlaskie), herbal Żołądkowa Gorzka, aged starka, plum brandy śliwowica (especially from Łącko), honey liqueur krupnik, as well as Goldwasser (herbal liqueur with flakes of gold leaf) and juniper vodka machandel, both originating from Gdańsk.